PopLizardo11/PopLizardo11/README.md

 ⚙️ As an industrial engineering student, I learned to realize the use of programming on my field.

-🌟 It helps me build interface for systems, gain better understanding of algoritms and explore promising technologies that can prove useful for my field.
+🌟 It helps me build interface for systems, gain better understanding of algorithms and explore promising technologies that can prove useful for the IE field.

+🌄 I aspire to bridge the gap between Industrial engineering and Computer science as I believe that both fields complement each other and fulfill each others shortcomings.

 ## My Tech Stack: